 Let’s face it – your cup of coffee is mostly water (about 96%, give or take a few %).
 That means that water influences the flavor of coffee bigtime!
 But how?

 Hard water (one that contains more minerals like magnesium and calcium) can act as a buffer for acidity and lower the perception of acids in coffee.

 Soft water (with low mineral content) is usually richer in sodium and that will enhance the perception of acidity in coffee.

 Play with water, maybe use a water supplement for coffee brewing or filtered water and compare results.
 You might be surprised how it affects your cup!

 Extraction is, at its core, a simple process – mixing coffee and water to diffuse the components that hold flavor and aroma in coffee into the water.
 Sounds easy, right?

 How much coffee?
 How much water?
 How long?
 What grind setting?
 What water temperature?
 What brewing device?
 And the list goes on …

 For the sake of clarity, we’ll focus on pour over brewing, as it enables easy modification to the extraction (meaning you can easily tweak the brew).

-Let’s dig into basics … When you start extraction of coffee, the first thing you will get out of coffee are the acids.
+Let’s dig into basics … When you start the extraction of coffee, the first thing you will get out of coffee is the acids.
 A short time will thus create a cup with high acidity that sticks out.
 Later in the extraction comes sweetness that balances the acidity along with more body for a fuller mouthfeel.
 If you overdo the extraction, you’ll be punished with bitterness as water starts to extract the flavors of the fibers that hold the bean together.
 And as those are cellulose and similar, they really don’t taste very good.

 This is a basic explanation of extraction.
 It doesn’t just create “strong” or “weak” coffee.
 If you focus on extraction a bit more, you’ll be able to control how your coffee will taste.
 Nice, huh?